krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/People/The Vespers/Tenfir Calis.md

 - Leader of [[Vaeda]]'s cell of [[The Vespers]]
 - A half elf man with blond hair, purple eyes, and a wry smile.
-- Leader of district
+- Leader of Glowstone cell of the Vespers
-- Aspirations to "presidency" of the
+- Aspirations to "presidency" of the Vespers

  - Voice notes:
 	 - Sort of cocky, slightly british, mid-tenor